 When you take your education to the next level and pursue graduate studies at Truman, you get a quality education for an affordable price.
-Our high value and low-cost tuition are why we have been ranked as the #1 Public University in the Midwest by U.S. News & World Report since 1997.
-There are also several financial support opportunities available to graduate students.
+There are also several financial support opportunities available to our graduate students that include:

 All charges are assessed on the student's official account through the Business Office.
 Their general hours of operation are 8:00 a.m. to 5:00 p.m., Monday through Friday.
 The Cashier's Window is open from 10:30 a.m. to 3:00 p.m.
 Payments should be made payable to Truman State University.
 Questions regarding payments may be directed to Student Accounts or by email at firstname.lastname@example.org.